szaboopeeter/monkey-lang/README.md

 # monkey-lang
-Based on Throsten Ball's awesome book: Writing an interpreter in Go
+Based on Throsten Ball's awesome books: Writing An Interpreter In Go, and Writing A Compiler in Go

 ```
             __,__